mjbrisebois/purewc-select-search/CONTRIBUTING.md

 ### Planned Features

 - Support multi-select
-- Allow a custom value outside of the given options
-- "Tab" after search should select top value like "Enter"
 - Required
 - Disabled
 - Use `selected` attribute for options to match native select